 There’s no denying that Business Class is a great way to fly.
 And for most premium travellers, it’s also enough.
 You typically get a fully-flat bed, direct aisle access and meals and drinks to match at least a café – if not better.
 But First Class is on another level, with the very best suites truly taking luxurious travel to new heights.

-Of those cabins, here are the suites that the Point Hacks team consider to be the top five for Australian travellers in 2023.
+Of those cabins, here are the suites that the Point Hacks team consider to be the top five for Australian travellers in 2025.
 As with our recent Best Business Class article, here, we’re looking solely at the suite.
 Not the wine list, not the lounge, not the service, not the other amenities on board – simply, the seat itself.
+We’re also only including cabins sold as First Class – so the occasional Cathay Pacific trick of booking Business but sitting in First doesn’t make these rankings.

-In our book, Singapore Airlines’ latest-generation Suites are the very best in First Class on flights from Australia.
-The sense of space, style and thoughtful design make this a true bucket list experience.
+In our book, Singapore Airlines’ latest-generation Suites are a very close second for First Class on flights from Australia.
+The sense of space, style and thoughtful design makes this a true bucket list experience.

 Compared to the airline’s Suites of yesteryear, today’s SQ Airbus A380s come with just six Suites in total.
 Nestled at the front of the upper deck, Singapore Airlines’ Suites adopt a 1-1 cabin layout.
 Yes, this means there’s only a single aisle down the centre of the world’s largest passenger aircraft.
 That alone should signal how much room you have to move.